Last Updated on February 2, 2024 by Editorial Team

-Intervention of technology in education is one of the marvellous phenomena happened in this era.
-Things possible now with available gadgets could have never be imagined 10 years ago.
-From regular student’s wiki to braille assistance, technology have achieved great heights in the sector.
+The intervention of technology in education is one of the marvelous phenomena that happened in this era.
+Things possible now with available gadgets could have never been imagined 10 years ago.
+From regular student wikis to braille assistance to dedicated websites for e-learning, technology has achieved great heights in the sector.

-Other than Mathematics, Socratic also supports Science, History, English and Economics.
+Other than Mathematics, Socratic also supports Science, History, English, and Economics.
 The app uses vision technology to read the submitted image and AI to figure out the concepts for solving it.

 Simple but interactive UI makes it really easy to use.
-The ability of machine to spit out the results in just few seconds is pretty impressive.
+The ability of the machine to spit out the results in just a few seconds is pretty impressive.
 However, the app itself is limited by its dependence on optical character recognition.

-Photomath is another super popular app sharing similar goal to Socratic.
-However, Photomath is buffed with additional great features that makes it lucrative to use over Socratic.
-It have scientific calculator to edit equations right there in the app.
-An interesting find in the app is that it not just explains the answer, it also shows multiple methods of tackling the problem.
+Photomath is another super popular app sharing a similar goal to Socratic.
+However, Photomath is buffed with additional great features that make it lucrative to use over Socratic.
+It has a scientific calculator to edit equations right there in the app.
+An interesting find in the app is that it not only explains the answer, it also shows multiple methods of tackling the problem.

-Furthermore, the app supports more than 30 languages, which is really impressive considering the limitation of OCR technology.
-We tried comparing the functionality aspects of Socratic with Photomath, the machine learning of latter’s turns out to be more powerful than former.
+Furthermore, the app supports more than 30 languages, which is really impressive considering the limitations of OCR technology.
+We tried comparing the functionality aspects of Socratic with Photomath, the machine learning of the latter turned out to be more powerful than the former.

-8. Mental Math Practice
+3. Mental Math Practice

-Mental Math Practice app aims at improving mental math skills by using flashcards.
+The Mental Math Practice app aims at improving mental math skills by using flashcards.
 Some of the features mentioned :

 - 200 mental math flashcards crafted by an expert math tutor